All congregations respond to trauma. Responding well can lead to thriving—in the life of our congregations, our neighborhoods, and our cities.

 Our Story

-This program is hosted by Boston University School of Theology’s Center for Practical Theology and developed in partnership with Chaplaincy Innovation Lab and ACPE, through the generous support of the Lilly Endowment Inc.
+This program is a collaborative effort of Boston University’s School of Theology and Boston University’s Chobanian & Avedisian School of Medicine, through the generous support of the Lilly Endowment Inc.